A Solomon Mackey formula for graded bialgebras: The combinatorial Hopf algebra

 (where $\alpha\beta$ is the concatenation of $\alpha$ and $\beta$), and an \textquotedblleft internal multiplication\textquotedblright\ defined by

-(where $\alpha\in\mathbb{N}^{k}$ and $\beta\in\mathbb{N}^{\ell}$), and a comultiplication $\Delta:\operatorname*{NNSym}\rightarrow\operatorname*{NNSym} \otimes\operatorname*{NNSym}$ defined by
+(where $\alpha\in\mathbb{N}^{k}$ and $\beta\in\mathbb{N}^{\ell}$), and a comultiplication $\Delta:\operatorname*{WNSym}\rightarrow\operatorname*{WNSym} \otimes\operatorname*{WNSym}$ defined by

-It is not too hard to show that $\operatorname*{NNSym}$ thus becomes a graded (but not connected!) cocommutative $\mathbf{k}$-bialgebra when equipped with the external multiplication $\cdot$, and a (non-graded) non-unital bialgebra when equipped with the internal multiplication $\ast$.
-(Indeed, this $\operatorname*{NNSym}$ is a mild variation on the Hopf algebra $\operatorname*{NSym}$ of noncommutative symmetric functions, which is studied (e.g.) in \cite{ncsf1} or \cite[\S 5.4]{GriRei}; the only difference is that compositions have been replaced by weak compositions.)
+It is not too hard to show that $\operatorname*{WNSym}$ thus becomes a graded (but not connected!) cocommutative $\mathbf{k}$-bialgebra when equipped with the external multiplication $\cdot$, and a (non-graded) non-unital bialgebra when equipped with the internal multiplication $\ast$.
+(Indeed, this $\operatorname*{WNSym}$ is a mild variation on the Hopf algebra $\operatorname*{NSym}$ of noncommutative symmetric functions, which is studied (e.g.) in \cite{ncsf1} or \cite[\S 5.4]{GriRei}; the only difference is that compositions have been replaced by weak compositions.
+The first letter \textquotedblleft W\textquotedblright\ in $\operatorname*{WNSym}$ refers to this weakness.)

 We define $\mathfrak{S}$ to be the disjoint union $\bigsqcup\limits_{k\in \mathbb{N}}\mathfrak{S}_{k}$ of all symmetric groups $\mathfrak{S}_{k}$ for all $k\in\mathbb{N}$.
 We define $\operatorname*{Perm}$ to be the free $\mathbf{k}$-module with basis $\left( P_{\sigma}\right) _{\sigma \in\mathfrak{S}}$.
 We equip this $\mathbf{k}$-module $\operatorname*{Perm}$ with an \textquotedblleft external multiplication\textquotedblright\ $\cdot$ defined by